behradhajmiri/install-apps-directly/README.md

 # Install apps directly

-This is a micro-frontend react app for zarebin that shows apps for installing directly.
+This is a micro-frontend react app ('installAppsDirectly') for zarebin that shows apps from 'bazaar' and 'myket' for installing directly.

 This app gets `.html` files as input and uses cheerio for parsing the `.html` files.